-The Annexes A, B and H are considered as confidential and are available upon request.
+The Annexes A and B are considered as confidential and are available upon request.

-ES.1.2.7.
-INFORMATION ON MINIMIZATION OF ACTIVITIES
+ES.1.2.6.
+Information on minimization of activities

 According to paragraph 24 of the Annex to Decision 15/CMP.1 Parties included in Annex II, and other Parties included in Annex I that are in a position to do so, shall incorporate information on how they give priority, in implementing their commitments based on relevant methodologies referred to in paragraph 8 of decision 31/CMP.1.
 Considerations of possible impact of the implementation of response measures form part of the fully transparent process of impact assessments or sustainability impact assessments for EU legislative proposals or trade agreements respectively, such as specific proposals on climate action or cross-border sectoral measures including energy, transport, industry and agriculture.